mexbeb/esp32-midi-footswitch/README.md

 I used Arduino IDE and flashed the board as an ESP32 Dev Kit Module.

-All the switches have on end to the board and one end to ground.
+All the switches have one end to the board and one end to ground.

+The pedal sends MIDI CCs and it has 3 banks, each one of the bank has different values for the right and left switches.
+More banks can be added mapping the switches to other CCs by changing the code.

+The switches can be programmed to respond to single, double and long press clicks thanks to the avdweb_Switch library.
+No debounce is needed.

+The encoders are not the version with the breakout board and the 10K resistors, they are just the encoder itself.
+Their function is implemented with the AiEsp32Rotary library by using internal pullup resistors and ISRs.

+Thanks to this strategy and the implementation using these libraries, the parts count is low.

 ### The expression pedal TRS jack is defined as: